XRPLF/xrpl-dev-portal/content/_code-samples/airgapped-wallet/py/README.md

 5. Run `airgapped-machine.py`

+6. Scan the QR code and fund the account using the [testnet faucet](https://test.bithomp.com/faucet/)

 ## Machine 2 Setup
 This machine will be used to transmit a signed transaction blob from Machine 1, it would require internet access.